ErwanBarbedor/PlumeScript/readme.md

 - `@call` meta-field can correctly be used with one or more parameters.
 - No more syntax error when using `void` command after a control structure.
 - Correct parenthesis nesting even with macro call.
+- No more empty string inserted inside parameter in certains inline macro call.

 [Older versions](doc/changelog.md)